 17. “Debris Slide” (1991)

-A badge of honor for any Pavement fan is having an encyclopedic knowledge of the band’s lesser-known EPs, B-sides, and pre-Slanted discography.
-Everyone’s got what he thinks is a forgotten favorite that happens to be the same thing for a whole legion of other devoted fans — “Debris Slide”, from the 1991 Perfect Sound Forever EP, fits into that category.
+A badge of honor for any Pavement fan is having encyclopedic knowledge of the band’s lesser-known EPs, B-sides, and pre-Slanted discography.
+Everyone’s got what they think is a forgotten favorite that happens to be the same thing for a whole legion of other devoted fans — “Debris Slide”, from the 1991 Perfect Sound Forever EP, fits into that category.
 With its crappy tape-hiss production and rudimentary riffs, “Debris Slide” is early Pavement in its natural state, primitively imaginative, ramshackle, and unabashed.
 But there’s already a sense of mystique present, which is the only way to explain how Malkmus’ scatted, nonsensical wordplay comes off like Dada-esque poetry.

 16. “We Dance” (1995)

-“We Dance” was far from Pavement’s most ambitious or powerful artistic statement, but the enigmatic tune may have been one of its boldest: Rather than following up the on-the-cusp almost-hits of Crooked Rain, Crooked Rain with a modern-rock anthem you thought Malkmus had up his sleeve, Wowee Zowee‘s opening track best articulated Pavement’s contrarian streak on its most challenging and complex album.
-In the leadoff spot, “We Dance” set the tone for a change in direction from Pavement’s manifest destiny, with its meandering pace, steely acoustic sound, and Malkmus’ whack faux-British accent.
-It takes two to tango, and the understated “We Dance” was almost a test to see if you were gonna stay with the one who brung ya.
+“We Dance” was far from Pavement’s most ambitious or powerful artistic statement.
+Still, the enigmatic tune may have been one of its boldest: Rather than following up the on-the-cusp almost-hits of Crooked Rain, Crooked Rain with a modern-rock anthem you thought Malkmus had up his sleeve, Wowee Zowee‘s opening track best articulated Pavement’s contrarian streak on its most challenging and complex album.